Check out these awesome trends and ideas for your short hair.

 2. Halo Afro

 A little extra volume never hurt anyone.
 Now that the cooler months are approaching and we’re saying goodbye to the humidity, letting your natural hair grow out a little is no longer a recipe for disaster.
-A few drops of Suave Professionals Coconut Oil Infusion Damage Repair Oil Treatment is perfect for taming unwanted frizz.
+A few pumps of Love Beauty and Planet Smooth and Serene Argan Oil & Lavender Leave-In Smoothie Cream is perfect for taming unwanted frizz.
 Bonus: It leaves your hair smelling amazing.

 3. Mini Afro

 This black short hair look is the three-months-down-the-line sister of the closely shaven haircut featured above.
-Just as chic but a little softer, it’s the haircut-free change of pace you might be craving by the time December rolls around.
+Just as chic but a little softer, it’s the haircut-free change of pace you might be craving a few months later.
 A drop or two of Nexxus Oil Infinite Nourishing Hair Oil is the best way to tame any frizzy ends.

 4. Asymmetrical Haircut